 R Value of Spray Foam Insulation

 Spray foam insulation has one of the highest R values among insulation materials, typically ranging from R-5.6 to R-8 per inch.
 Applying a 2-inch layer of spray foam insulation can result in an impressive R-value of around R-11.2 to R-16, ensuring effective insulation.
+Reflective insulation, on the other hand, helps to minimize radiant heat flow, making it an excellent choice for preventing heat loss during winter and heat gain in summer.

 Spray foam insulation expands upon application, filling gaps and voids to create an airtight seal.
 It provides superior thermal insulation and acts as a moisture barrier, preventing issues such as mold growth and air leakage.
 Spray foam insulation is commonly used in attics, basements, and crawl spaces for maximum energy efficiency.